- Hello, my name is Ashutosh Kharangate. I am a chartered accountant by profession.

-Suddenly nobody seemed to be talking about me (to add, I weighed 131 kgs with a 44-inch waistline!)
+Suddenly nobody seemed to be talking about me (to add, I weighed 131 kg with a 44-inch waistline!)

 The only thing which helped me during this phase was my self-confidence and I cleared in the next attempt – I was now a CA!
 This was in 2007.

 Realizing Auditing is not for me and brushing with due diligence

 During my CA articles, I realized traditional auditing and taxation weren’t my things.

-I loved finance and costing so I had decided to explore a career in finance.
+I loved finance and costing so I decided to explore a career in finance.

-I took up an opportunity with an amazing company in Goa by the name Kineco Pvt Ltd. It had global footprints.
+I took up an opportunity with an amazing company in Goa by the name of Kinect Pvt Ltd. It had a global footprint.

 Here I came across a process called ‘due diligence’.
 (It’s to ensure that the company being invested in does not have any major issues which could cause the investment to go down the drain.)

 I loved the profile and soon realized that I would like to build a career in due diligence and advisory.

 I did my research and discovered that the Big4 firms have the best Due Diligence practices.
 I decided to move to Mumbai – the financial capital of India.